 Standing water or visible water on the board can affect the reading.
 Visible water should be wiped off.

-NOTE: If water is allowed to soak into the wood, it will naturally show higher moisture content.
+NOTE: If water is allowed to soak into the wood, it will naturally show higher MC.
 If a piece of wood is quite rough, it will soak up the water quite readily, affecting the readings for all moisture meters.

 Wagner Meters calibrates their moisture meters at the factory.
 With proper care the meters stay in calibration.
 In the event that the moisture meter has been dropped, or you suspect for any reason that the meter is out of calibration, a calibration verification block is available.
 Anytime that the meter is not reading correctly on the calibration block, it should be sent to the factory for calibration.